Wii Balance Board Alarm Clock – Software and Setup

 Working Software

-A few minor bugs were found out after a couple of days use, which have now been fixed.
+I found a few minor bugs after a couple of days of use; these have now been fixed.

-Overall, this was relatively trivial to set up, with the hardest part being making the Google API token work correctly.
-As initially it didn’t seem to have the correct access to the spreadsheet.
+Overall, this was relatively trivial to set up; the hardest part was making the Google API token work correctly, since it initially didn’t seem to have the correct access to the spreadsheet.